Read in 2 minutes

 On the next screen you can customize your PyCharm installation and install addition plugins:

-Once you finish the customization your can create a new Project.
+Once you finish the customization you can create a new Project.

 You have learned how to install PyCharm on your Ubuntu 18.04 machine.
 You can now explore your new IDE and start working on your Python projects.

-Although this tutorial is written for Ubuntu 18.04 the same instructions apply for Ubuntu 16.04 and any Ubuntu based distribution, including Linux Mint and Elementary OS.
+Although this tutorial is written for Ubuntu 18.04 the same instructions apply for Ubuntu 16.04 and any Ubuntu-based distribution, including Linux Mint, Kubuntu, and Elementary OS.

 To find more information about how to get started with PyCharm visit the PyCharm documentation page.